 for $\alpha$ below the regime where we have numerical results.
 In the each spin case we find that the polynomial fit to the data is close to the numerical error for the nearby small $\alpha$ points.

-\section{Calculating Light Ring and ISCO}
+\section{Calculating light ring and ISCO}

 We find the equatorial light ring by solving the radial geodesic equation together with the normalization of the four velocity.
-We interpolate our numerical solution between grid points before solving for the radius that gives circular orbits\footnote{We use a cubic spline interpolation and an optimisation algorithm from \texttt{scipy}.}.
-We use the proper circumferential radius to convert our measured light-ring to standard coordinates
+We interpolate our numerical solution between grid points before solving for the radius that gives circular orbits\footnote{We use a cubic spline interpolation and an optimization algorithm from \texttt{scipy}.}.
+We use the proper circumferential radius to convert our measured light ring to standard coordinates

-We calculate the equatorial ISCO by solving the radial geodesic equation, varying the conserved quantities $E = -t_a u^a$ and $L = \phi_a u^a$ (where $u^a$ is a time-like geodesic four velocity, $t^a$ is the stationary Killing vector and $\phi^a$ is the axial Killing vector) and the estimated ISCO radius to minimize simultaneously $\Dot{r}$, $\partial \Dot{r}/\partial r$, and $\partial ^2\Dot{r}/\partial r^2$.
-The resulting solution gives the ISCO radius, as well as $E$ and $L$ which can be mapped to the four velocity $u^a$ of a particle travelling along the ISCO.
+We calculate the equatorial ISCO by solving the radial geodesic equation, varying the conserved quantities $E = -t_a u^a$ and $L = \phi_a u^a$ (where $u^a$ is a timelike geodesic four velocity, $t^a$ is the stationary Killing vector and $\phi^a$ is the axial Killing vector) and the estimated ISCO radius to minimize simultaneously $\Dot{r}$, $\partial \Dot{r}/\partial r$, and $\partial ^2\Dot{r}/\partial r^2$.
+The resulting solution gives the ISCO radius, as well as $E$ and $L$ which can be mapped to the four velocity $u^a$ of a particle traveling along the ISCO.
 This four velocity can then be used to calculate the ISCO orbital frequency as well as the frequency of light measured by that observer.
 We use the proper time measured by an observer orbiting on the ISCO to define a coordinate independent orbit frequency,

 The frequency of light measured by that observer is $\omega = -u^ak_a$, where $k^a$ is the four velocity of the light being measured.
 We choose two initial directions for light $k^a$ being emitted from the ISCO, such that in both cases the light is emitted equatorially and the initial radial component is zero.